jl-wearing/movie-recommendation-remote/README.md

 # Movie Recommendation Engine with Naïve Bayes

-A from-the-ground-up replication of **Chapter 2 — "Building a Movie Recommendation Engine with Naïve Bayes"** from *Python Machine Learning By Example, 4th Edition* (Yuxi (Hayden) Liu, Packt Publishing, 2024).

 The project frames movie recommendation as a **binary classification** problem:
-*given how a user rated other movies, predict whether they will like a target movie.* It builds Naïve Bayes twice — once from scratch, once with scikit-learn — then trains and evaluates it on the real [MovieLens 1M](https://grouplens.org/datasets/movielens/1m/) dataset.
+*given how a user rated other movies, predict whether they will like a target movie.* It builds Naïve Bayes twice, i.e. -  once from scratch, once with scikit-learn — then trains and evaluates it on the real [MovieLens 1M](https://grouplens.org/datasets/movielens/1m/) dataset.